eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl

 #### Server loads Startup State from a file
-`swdd~server-loads-startup-state-file~1`
+`swdd~server-loads-startup-state-file~2`

 Status: approved

-When the Ankaios Server starts up, it shall load the Startup State from a file as Current State.
+When the Ankaios Server starts up and the startup configuration is provided via command-line parameter, it shall load the Startup State from a file as Current State.

 Note: This requirement describes only current intermediate state.
 The final implementation may work differently.

 Tags:
 - AnkaiosServer

+Needs:
+- impl

+### Server starts without startup config
+`swdd~server-starts-without-startup-config~1`

+The Ankaios Server shall be able to start without startup configuration file.

+Rationale:
+The Ankaios Server can also start in the "empty startup state" and get the configuration subsequently from the CLI.

+Tags:
+- StartupStateLoader

 Needs:
 - impl